×

 What to expect if you don’t have car insurance

-South Carolina uses Automobile Insurance Liability Reporting System (AILR).
+South Carolina uses the Automobile Insurance Liability Reporting System (AILR).
 This is how AILR works: When you cancel your car insurance in South Carolina, your former car insurance company will send an electronic cancellation notice to the DMV.
-After that, the DMV will immediately give you a letter stating that you have 20 business days to submit recent insurance coverage proof.
-No issue if you switched insurance providers without a coverage gap.
-Inform your new car insurance company of the letter, and they should be able to contact the DMV right away.
+Once that happens, the DMV will send you a notice giving you 20 business days to provide proof of current insurance coverage.
+If you’ve changed insurers without a lapse in coverage, there’s no need to worry.
+Just forward the letter to your new insurance company, and they can contact the DMV on your behalf.

-However, if you do not respond to the letter within the allotted 20 days, you will have a problem.
-Your license plate and car registration will almost certainly be withheld.
-Your driving privileges could be revoked.
-There’s no way around it.
+But if you fail to respond within the 20-day window, you’re likely to face consequences.
+Your license plate and vehicle registration may be suspended, and your driving privileges could be revoked.
+Unfortunately, there’s no way to avoid the penalties if you miss the deadline.
 First and foremost, you must buy new insurance and provide proof of coverage to the DMV.
 Then you’ll have to pay reinstatement fees of up to $400.

 What happens when you drive without car insurance?